MaryAnneLee/zero-waste-design/README.md

 ### Imagery

-Most of the images are my own (on things that I've made with fabric scraps) except the image on the workshop page which is from [Pexels](https://www.pexels.com/)
+Most of the images are my own (things that I've made with fabric scraps) except the image on the workshop page which is from [Pexels](https://www.pexels.com/)

 ### Wireframes